-Smoking and vaping are prohibited on the Greenbelt and all other city parks (except for designated areas in Julia Davis and Ann Morrison
+Smoking and vaping are prohibited on the Greenbelt and all other city parks (except for designated areas in Julia Davis and Ann Morrison parks).

-Share the Path 🖫 Be Courteous, Be Kind,
+Be Loui to a share the Path 🐐 Be Courteous, Be Kind,

 It's up to all of us to protect the experience we know and love on the Boise River Greenbelt.
 Following a few simple rules when you travel this popular pathway can help create a safer experience for everyone.
 Sharing the path is about ensuring people of all ages and abilities have a positive experience while using the Greenbelt - a place that is so special to Boise.